Here’s the story, of a lovely lady… and a house we’re still in love with to this day!

 More than 50 years on, that quintessential retro house still gives so many of us the warm and fuzzies, so we, of course, had to track it down and find out more!

-Especially since the very real — and charming — home that served as filming location for all exterior shots is now back on the market, after its high-profile owner restored it to match its on-screen look to perfection — with the help of serial renovators Drew and Jonathan Scott, Jasmine Rooth, and the original Brady Bunch kids.
+Especially since the very real — and charming — home that served as filming location for all exterior shots has seen quite a bit of activity in recent years.
+Its high-profile former owner restored it to match its on-screen look to perfection — with the help of serial renovators Drew and Jonathan Scott, Jasmine Rooth, and even the original Brady Bunch kids.
+But first things first…

 Yes, the Brady Bunch house is 100% real.
 It was built in 1959 and shot to fame exactly a decade later when The Brady Bunch aired the first of its 117 episodes on ABC on September 26th, 1969.